-Ruth Bondy is an author, a journalist and a gifted translator from Czech to Hebrew.
+Ruth Bondy was an author, a journalist, and a gifted translator from Czech to Hebrew.
 She was born in Prague, to a large Jewish-Zionist family, the majority of whose members perished in the Holocaust.
 Her father Yoseph, a bank executive, died in Dachau on February 5, 1945.
 Her mother Frantzi died of blood poisoning in Theresienstadt in November 1942.
 “Four of us came back from the Holocaust: Grandma Herman, my cousin Otta, my sister Dita, and me.
 Twenty-five were wiped out. … Statistically speaking—a lucky family.
 After all, someone survived to tell its story” (Whole Fragments, 29).

-Bondy was born, raised and educated in the democratic Czechoslovakia of the post-World War I years.
+Bondy was born, raised, and educated in the democratic Czechoslovakia of the post-World War I years.
 Like many of her contemporaries, she received a broad education in a range of subjects, including journalism and the rich body of Czech literature.
 She led a full social life, with many non-Jewish friends.
 Like most young people with Zionist leanings, she belonged to a youth group: Noar Ziyyoni Lohem (Zionist Fighting Youth), known by the acronym of NeZaH (Eternity).
-Along with numerous members of the Zionist youth groups in Czechoslovakia, Bondy was sent for hakhsharah (agricultural training) in preparation for her future aliyah to pre-State Palestine.
-However, the German entry into Prague on March 15, 1939 and the new reality confronting the Jews of Czechoslovakia put an end to the plans of the Zionist movements.
-The members answered the call of Jacob Edelstein (1903–1944), a Zionist leader who directed the Palestine Office in Prague.
-Bondy, like many of her comrades, was mobilized to run the educational and social activities that had now become the responsibility of the young members of the Zionist youth movements, recently united under an umbrella organization, He-Haluz.
+Along with numerous members of the Zionist youth groups in Czechoslovakia, Bondy was sent for hakhsharah (agricultural training) in preparation for her future Lit. "ascent."
+A "calling up" to the Torah during its reading in the synagogue.aliyah to pre-State Palestine.

 In October 1941 the Germans decided to set up a ghetto for the Jews of Czechoslovakia in the garrison town of Terezin.
 Construction of the ghetto (henceforth known by its German name of Theresienstadt) commenced one month later.
 It was the young members of He-Haluz who prepared the ghetto for the impending arrival of the Jews.
 Among the first to reach there was Bondy’s then-boyfriend and lifelong friend, Honze.
 When she arrived at the ghetto, Bondy was nineteen years old.